jek-bao-choo/installector/README.md

 - Usage in air gapped environment

 ## TODO
-- Add graceful start and stop and restart and error handling into python script or shell script.
-So who handles it?
+- Revert to testing out llama-cpp's llama-server with Hello World and packaging.
 - Add memory.
 Reference how others do it.
-KISS
+KISS.
+Mem0?
 - Understand how to resolve the dependencies issue of PyPI when missing.
 Or can we build the dependencies on build to have certainty?
 - Add supported version to the prompt and out of support message of we notify.
 - Think about repomix and docling for RAG.
 KISS.